All Episodes

 But look at one of the reasons why I'm sure that they're somewhat timid is because of the same pattern that I describe.

-Uh there are a lot of people who've gone out on a White House says X, and we're not budging from this and go rah-rah-ray, got a bunch of people supporting it, and some short period of time later, they do a 180.
+There are a lot of people who've gone out on the White House says X, and we're not budging from this and go, rah, rah, rah.

 All right, the John Edwards and Elizabeth Edwards press conference is ongoing.

-Uh her cancer has recurred.
+Her cancer has recurred.

-It is treatable, but not curable.
+It is treatable but not curable.

 Well, that's too bad.